nodejs/node/tools/eslint/README.md

 ### So, should I stop using JSCS and start using ESLint?

-Not yet.
+Maybe, depending on how much you need it.
+[JSCS has reached end of life](http://eslint.org/blog/2016/07/jscs-end-of-life), but if it is working for you then there is no reason to move yet.
 We are still working to smooth the transition.
 You can see our progress [here](https://github.com/eslint/eslint/milestones/JSCS%20Compatibility).
 We’ll announce when all of the changes necessary to support JSCS users in ESLint are complete and will start encouraging JSCS users to switch to ESLint at that time.

-Meanwhile, we recommend you to upgrade to JSCS 3.0 and provide feedback to the team.
+If you are having issues with JSCS, you can try to move to ESLint.
+We are focusing our time and energy on JSCS compatibility issues.

 ### Is ESLint just linting or does it also check style?